Synapseware/enterprise/lib/uart/README.md

     uart.receiveHandler(data);
 }
 ```
+> Note: The Uart class enables the recieve data interrupt flag, so if the global interrupt enable flag is set, then receive interrupts will be called by the AVR core.
+It's important to have a handler setup!

 * Internally, the Uart::receiveHandler(char data) method checks for a valid C++ function pointer and invokes the function, passing the received data to it.
 This two-step call through process is a convenience for using the Uart class instance to interact with the callback model and the event processing.
 Of course you could take the received data from the ISR routine and pass it directly to the same function.
 These methods exist as a convenience only.
 ```c++